 Most common bases used to calculate F&A are MTDC, TDC and TFFA

-MTDC = Modified Total Direct Costs whereby direct charges such as Tuition, Scholarship and Fellowship costs, Equipment greater than $5,000, and each subcontract budgeted amount beyond $25,000 are excluded from the basis of computing facilities and administrative costs.
+MTDC = Modified Total Direct Costs defined in the Uniform Guidance under 200.68.
+Direct charges such as tuition, scholarship and fellowship costs, participant support costs, capital expenditures, equipment greater than $5,000, and each subcontract budgeted amount beyond $25,000 are excluded from the basis of computing facilities and administrative costs.
 Standard facilities and administrative costs are charged on all costs with the exception of:

 - Equipment items costing $5,000